-The 17-member Economic Inclusion Advisory Committee, created by Mayor Megan Barry in September 2016, serves as an effort to create a “Nashville Vision” that helps empower low- and middle-income Nashvillians towards financial inclusion.
+The 17-member Economic Inclusion Advisory Committee, created by former Mayor Megan Barry in September 2016, serves in an effort to create a “Nashville Vision” that helps empower low- and middle-income Nashvillians towards financial inclusion.

 The committee consists of three subgroups: financial literacy, financial empowerment and financial capability.

 View the Economic Inclusion Advisory Committee formation press release for additional information.

 - Shawn Joseph, subcommittee chair, Director of Metropolitan Nashville Public Schools

 - Dean Eric Johnson, Vanderbilt University, Owen School of Business Management